-- > YKL-40 specifically binds to three types of collagen fibers and has effects on the fibril formation process,[2] although binding sites and mechanisms are unknown. - > We suggest there are two potential binding sites for collagen-like peptides on YKL-40, according to criteria of molecular surface shape complementarity. - > Four collagen model peptides were studied in complex with YKL-40 at both the binding sites. - > Collagen-like peptide model with the integrin binding domain GFOGER (1Q7D) stably binds with both sites.
-Both sites have almost the same affinity for collagen model 1Q7D. - > Additional salt-bridges formed in 1Q7D (not formed in native 1CAG) account for higher free energy of binding. - physiological ligands of YKL-40.
+- ➤ YKL-40 specifically binds to three types of collagen fibers and has effects on the fibril formation process,[2] however binding sites and mechanisms are still unknown. - ➤ We suggest there are two potential binding sites for collagen-like peptides on YKL-40, according to criteria of molecular surface shape complementarity. - Four collagen model peptides were studied in complex with YKL-40 at both the binding sites. - ➤ Collagen-like peptide model with the integrin binding domain GFOGER (1Q7D) stably binds with both sites.
+Both sites have almost the same affinity for collagen model 1Q7D. - ➤ Additional salt-bridges formed in 1Q7D (not formed in native 1CAG) account for higher free energy of binding.